kristapratico/azure-sdk-for-python/doc/dev/static_type_checking_cheat_sheet.md

     return _analyze(text, task)
 ```

 - You should add type hints to the actual implementation for overloads.
-This helps with our internal tooling and ensures the implementation body is type checked.
+This helps with our internal tooling and ensures the implementation is type checked.

 ### Variadic arguments